 Non-operating Revenues - Non-operating revenues include activities that have the characteristics of nonexchange transactions, such as interest income, and other revenue sources that are defined as non-operating revenues by GASB Statement No. 9, Reporting Cash Flows of Proprietary and Nonexpendable Trust Funds and Governmental Entities that Use Proprietary Fund Accounting.

 Advertising

-For the fiscal years ending September 30, 2019 and 2018, the Authority incurred advertising costs totaling \$751 and \$486, respectively and is included as a component of miscellaneous expense in the accompanying statements of revenues, expenses and changes in net position.
+For the fiscal years ending September 30, 2020 and 2019, the Authority incurred advertising costs totaling \$2,408 and \$751, respectively.
 These costs primarily relate to construction bids and related procurement solicitation costs.

 (2) Cash and cash equivalents